awsdocs/amazon-eks-user-guide/doc_source/cost-monitoring.md

 **To install Kubecost**

+1. Determine the version of Kubecost to install\.
+You can see the available versions at [kubecost/cost\-analyzer](https://gallery.ecr.aws/kubecost/cost-analyzer) in the Amazon ECR Public Gallery\.
+For more information about the compability of Kubecost versions and Amazon EKS, see the [Environment Requirements](https://docs.kubecost.com/install-and-configure/install/environment) in the Kubecost documentation\.

 1. Install Kubecost with the following command\.
-You can replace *1\.96\.0* with a later version\.
-You can see the available versions at [kubecost/cost\-analyzer](https://gallery.ecr.aws/kubecost/cost-analyzer) in the Amazon ECR Public Gallery\.
+Replace *kubecost\-version* with the value retreived from ECR, such as *1\.108\.1*\.

    ```
-   helm upgrade -i kubecost oci://public.ecr.aws/kubecost/cost-analyzer --version 1.96.0 \
+   helm upgrade -i kubecost oci://public.ecr.aws/kubecost/cost-analyzer --version kubecost-version \
        --namespace kubecost --create-namespace \
        -f https://raw.githubusercontent.com/kubecost/cost-analyzer-helm-chart/develop/cost-analyzer/values-eks-cost-monitoring.yaml
    ```

    Kubecost releases new versions regularly\.
 You can update your version using [https://helm.sh/docs/helm/helm_upgrade/](https://helm.sh/docs/helm/helm_upgrade/)\.
 By default, the installation includes a local [https://prometheus.io/](https://prometheus.io/) server and `kube-state-metrics`\.
-You can customize your deployment to use [Amazon Managed Service for Prometheus](http://aws.amazon.com/blogs/mt/integrating-kubecost-with-amazon-managed-service-for-prometheus/) by following the documentation in [Integrating with Amazon EKS cost monitoring](https://docs.aws.amazon.com/prometheus/latest/userguide/integrating-kubecost.html)\.
+You can customize your deployment to use [Amazon Managed Service for Prometheus](https://aws.amazon.com/blogs/mt/integrating-kubecost-with-amazon-managed-service-for-prometheus/) by following the documentation in [Integrating with Amazon EKS cost monitoring](https://docs.aws.amazon.com/prometheus/latest/userguide/integrating-kubecost.html)\.
 For a list of all other settings that you can configure, see the [sample configuration file](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values-eks-cost-monitoring.yaml) on GitHub\.

 1. Make sure the required Pods are running\.